88-degrees/Book-of-Changes/appendix02s1.md

 Kû says that he does not understand what is said under line 6, -- that the occupant and the place are not suited to each other, for the yin line being in the sixth, an even place, seems to be where it ought to be.
 We are only surprised that cases of inconsistency in these explanations are not more numerous.

-[275:VI](#fr_195) The symbolism here is different from that in the Text of the [**Tuàn**](https://en.wikipedia.org/wiki/Ten_Wings).
+<a name="fn_195"></a>[275:VI](#fr_195) The symbolism here is different from that in the Text of the [**Tuàn**](https://en.wikipedia.org/wiki/Ten_Wings).
 We have the visible sky ascending and water or rain descending, which indicate, one hardly sees how, opposition and contention.
 The lesson as to the course of the superior man is a good one, but might with equal propriety be deduced from many other hexagrams.

 [**Xiàng**](https://en.wikipedia.org/wiki/Four_Symbols) An-shih (Sung dynasty) says that the first part of paragraph 2 is all to be taken as the language of the [duke of Zhou](https://en.wikipedia.org/wiki/Duke_of_Zhou), the characters being varied; the rest is the remark of the writer of this treatise.